Cardinal-Cryptography/bulletin-board-example/contracts/README.md

 cargo contract build --release
 ```
 in respective root folders (`/bulletin_board` and `highlighted_posts`).
 Verify that the build is successful and there are (among others) three additional files in `<example_contract>/target/ink` directory:
-* `metadata.json` -- contains information about the contract's API and types.
+* `metadata.json` -- contains information about the contract's ABI and types.
 * `*.wasm` -- the actual logic of the contract compiled into WASM code.
 * `*.contract` -- the two above bundled up.